coldfusioncsr/mega/WILDCARD.md

 </details>

 > [!IMPORTANT]
-> Typical practice for most crews is **Wildcard is activated by admin, unless authorized by admin.**
+> Typical practice for most crews is that **Wildcard is activated by admin, unless authorized by admin.**
 >
 > For mature crew, self-governed would be ideal.
+Within this crew, wildcards are open to all members conditionally.

 <details><summary>Old [!NOTE]</summary>